amarder/locovote/README.md

 ## Tasks

+- labels on facets aren't great, but that seems not critical

 - It would be nice to see spending per student.
 - Better search https://observablehq.com/@john-guerra/multi-auto-select
 - Table is nice with sparklines: https://observablehq.com/framework/inputs/table